Sardar Haji Faiz Muhammad Khan Zikeria

-Faiz Muhammad Zikria (1892 – 8 November 1979) was an Afghan politician.
-He was the counselor of Foreign Service in 1921 and acting Minister of Education from 1923 to 1924.
-He was Minister for Education from 1924 to 1927.
-He was later Minister for Foreign Affairs 1929–1938, became Ambassador to Turkey 1938–1948, Ambassador at the court of St James's 1949–1950 and to Saudi Arabia 1955–1960.
-He retired in 1960 and emigrated to the USA in 1964.
+Later he became Ambassador to Turkey 1938–1948, Ambassador at the court of St James's 1949–1950 and to Saudi Arabia 1955–1960.
+He again became Minister of Education in 1950 before retiring in 1960 and emigrated to the USA in 1964.
 He was also a noted poet and writer.
-He died in the USA, in 1979 and was buried in Peshawar, Pakistan.
+He died of cerebral haemorrhage at Englewood Hospital, New Jersey on 8 November 1979 and was buried in Peshawar, Pakistan.

 Personal life

-A descendant of the Mohammad Zai dynasty, he had two wives, eight sons and four daughters.
-His sons are Faiz Ahmad Zikria, famous Dari poet, composer and musician Fazel Ahmad Khan Nainawaz, Amir Ahmad Zikria, Habib Ahmad Zikria, Bashir Ahmad Zikria, Najib Ahmad Zikria, and Zia Ahmad Zikria.
+Belonging to the Muhammadzai tribe, he had two wives, nine sons and four daughters.
+His sons are Faiz Ahmad Zikria, famous Dari poet, composer and musician Fazel Ahmad Khan Nainawaz, Dr. Amir Ahmad Zikria, Habib Ahmad Zikria, Bashir Ahmad Zikria, Najib Ahmad Zikria, Zia Ahmad Zikria and Ayaz Ahmad Zikria who died young.
 His four daughters include Fereshta Zikria, Fakhria Zikria, Afifa Zikria and Maliha Zikria.